Evryscope

 The Evryscopes are a set of rapid-cadence, gigapixel-scale telescopes.
 Each instrument contains an array of up to 24 camera units, each consisting of a 6.1 cm telescope (85 mm Rokinon DSLR lens) paired to a thermoelectrically cooled astronomical CCD.
 The camera units are arranged around a solid fiberglass structure to form a continuous field of view of 9216 sq. deg.

 The first instrument (Evryscope-South) was deployed in May 2015 to Cerro Tololo Inter-American Observatory, where it is co-located with the PROMPT Telescopes.
 The second instrument (Evryscope-North) was deployed in October 2018 to Mount Laguna Observatory.

+Evryscope detected the first The First Naked-Eye Superflare Detected from Proxima Centauri.
+In March 2016, the Evryscope observed the first superflare that was visible to the naked eye from Proxima Centauri.
+Proxima increased in brightness by a factor of roughly 68 times during the superflare and released a bolometric energy of 10^33.5 erg, about 10 times larger than any previously detected flare from Proxima Centauri.

 Evryscope-South is funded by NSF/ATI and NSF/CAREER and was designed and built at the University of North Carolina at Chapel Hill.
 Evryscope-North is funded in collaboration with San Diego State University.

-The Argus Array Pathfinder a technological successor with 38 camera will start operations in October 2022 at Norh Carolina with hopes of paving the way for definite Argus Array with a total of 900 cameras by 2025 which should replace the CCD technology with MOSFET detectors.
+The Argus Array Pathfinder, a technological successor with 38 cameras, was deployed in December 2022 at PARI, North Carolina.
+It serves as a prototype for the Argus Array, which will be a 900 camera survey instrument and replace the CCD technology with MOSFET detectors.